 Are Other Earths Out There?
 Astronomers have discovered a watery world outside of our solar system.
-Don't pack your bags yet; the planet is too hot for humans—its ocean surface is 400 degrees Fahrenheit, and it is likely shrouded in a dark fog of superheated steam.
+Don't pack your bags yet; the planet is not habitable for humans—its ocean surface is 400 degrees Fahrenheit, and it is likely shrouded in a dark fog of superheated steam.
 But its existence gives scientists another reason to believe that they will soon find a planet that could support some kind of life.
 Known as GJ 1214b, it joins a growing list of planets discovered outside of our solar system.
 Learn More:The Journal Nature Summary

-Survey Says: Texting = Reading & Writing :-) A recent survey indicates that kids who text, blog or use social networking sites are more apt to be enthusiastic readers and writers offline as well.
+Survey: Texting = Reading & Writing A recent survey indicates that kids who text, blog or use social networking sites are more apt to be enthusiastic readers and writers offline as well.
 Researchers from National Literacy Trust concluded that the more forms of communication children use, the stronger their core literacy skills.
 The Trust doesn't see any problems with the jumbled jargon and misspellings that make up texts, saying that children can distinguish between different writing styles.

-What Shape Is Your Sandwich?
+Learning Tips: Different Types of Sentences What Shape Is Your Sandwich?
 Think sandwiches are boring?
 Think again: NPR recently explored the shape of the lunch-box staple with a chef, an architect and other experts to determine how best to optimize the ratio of crustless bread.
 All agreed that triangles topped rectangles.
 A food editor stated that the diagonal cut creates the illusion that your sandwich is bigger.
 An architect said that the diagonal line has a storied history of superiority—consider the Great Pyramids.
 And as the mathematician explained, it's all in the numbers.